Currency:USD $

 3. How do you feel about the current state of gearing and rewards?

-These questions help create a dialogue that ensures the Mythic Plus system continues to evolve in a way that enhances enjoyment and challenge for all players.
-Player feedback is crucial in creating a balanced and engaging experience, encouraging developers to keep refining dungeon mechanics and reward systems.
+Player feedback is crucial in creating a balanced and engaging experience, encouraging developers to keep refining dungeon mechanics and reward systems as the season progresses.

 Looking Ahead